-With over 1 billion members from more than 200 countries across the globe, LinkedIn is the world’s largest professional network.
-It also drives the most B2B leads of any social media platform with 80% of B2B social leads generated through LinkedIn.
+With over 1 billion members from more than 200 countries across the globe, LinkedIn is the world’s largest professional network — and it drives 80% of all B2B social media leads.

-Let’s dive into best practices and tips for creating winning LinkedIn text ads.
+Let’s dive into best practices and tips to create winning LinkedIn Text Ads with expert tips from HawkSEM Co-founder and CEO Sam Yadegar.

-LinkedIn text ads are simple, text-based ads on the right-hand side or top of the LinkedIn desktop feed.
-Text ads can appear on various desktop pages, including the home page, search results page, groups page, profile page, and LinkedIn inbox.
+Text ads can appear on various desktop pages, including LinkedIn profile pages, the homepage, search results page, groups page, and LinkedIn inbox.

 Lower ad costs